Summary Page: Sustainable Wai: Exploring Taupō Freshwater Fishery

 Term 4 starting 30 October 2018.

-Fresh water is essential to life.
-On this trip you will see how quality freshwater drives a significant part of the local economy around Lake Taupō.
-Go whitewater rafting and fly-fishing with us and find out.
-Fresh water is highly valued by local citizens and these values inform the district plan which specifies how water and land are used.
+Water quality has been in the news recently, or rather the decline in quality of our rivers and streams.
+Clean, fresh water is essential to life.
+On this trip you will see how quality freshwater drives a significant part of the Lake Taupō local economy.
+We'll take you whitewater rafting and fly-fishing to find out!
+Fresh water is highly valued by the local community here, and these values are reflected in the district plan which specifies how water and land are used.

-Follow the scientists and rangers as they go about their daily work, doing their bit to ensure the local waterways are sustainable.
-This trip fits well with big ideas like water, communities, food webs, environments, bugs, land use, rivers and lakes, recreation and special places.
-This is a highly motivating and fun trip.
+This trip fits really well with big ideas like sustainability, water, communities, food webs, environments, bugs, land use, rivers and lakes, recreation and special places.
+This will be a highly motivating and fun science and social science trip.

 To prepare for this field trip, LEARNZ content will support inquiry into:

 Lake Taupō lake, river and stream ecosystems